 Even though men don't have breasts like women, they do have a small amount of breast tissue.
-In fact, the "breasts" of an adult man are similar to the breasts of a girl before puberty, and consist of a few ducts surrounded by breast and other tissue.
-In girls, this tissue grows and develops in response to female hormones, but in men -- who do not secrete the same amounts of these hormones -- this tissue doesn't develop.
+The "breasts" of an adult man are similar to the breasts of a girl before puberty.
+In girls, this tissue grows and develops, but in men, it doesn't.

-However, because it is still breast tissue, men can develop breast cancer.
-In fact, men get the same types of breast cancers that women do, although cancers involving the milk producing and storing regions of the breast are rare.
-An estimated 2,190 cases of breast cancer will be diagnosed in men in 2012.
+But because it is still breast tissue, men can get breast cancer.
+Men get the same types of breast cancers that women do, but cancers involving the parts that make and store milk are rare.

 Which Men Are More Likely to Get Breast Cancer?

-Family history of breast cancer in a close female relative.
+- Breast cancer in a close female relative

-An abnormal enlargement of breasts (called gynecomastia) in response to drug or hormone treatments, or even some infections and poisons.
+- Enlargement of breasts (called gynecomastia) from drug or hormone treatments, or even some infections and poisons

-Diseases of the testicles such as mumps orchites, a testicular injury, or an undescended testicle.
+- Diseases of the testicles such as mumps orchitis, a testicular injury, or an undescended testicle

-Symptoms of breast cancer in men are very similar to those in women.
+Symptoms of breast cancer in men are similar to those in women.
 Most male breast cancers are diagnosed when a man discovers a lump on his chest.
-However, unlike women, men tend to go to the doctor with more severe symptoms that may include bleeding from the nipple and abnormalities in the skin above the cancer.
-At that point the cancer may have already spread to the lymph nodes.